rqlite/rqlite/README.md

 You can learn how to check status and diagnostics [here](https://github.com/rqlite/rqlite/blob/master/DOC/DIAGNOSTICS.md).

 ## Backup and restore
 Learn how to hot backup your rqlite cluster [here](https://github.com/rqlite/rqlite/blob/master/DOC/BACKUPS.md).
-You can also load data [directly from a SQLite dump file](https://github.com/rqlite/rqlite/blob/master/DOC/RESTORE_FROM_SQLITE.md).
+You can also load data [directly from a SQLite file](https://github.com/rqlite/rqlite/blob/master/DOC/RESTORE_FROM_SQLITE.md).

 ## Security
 You can learn about securing access, and restricting users' access, to rqlite [here](https://github.com/rqlite/rqlite/blob/master/DOC/SECURITY.md).